Thigh Lift Surgery

 Blood clots are the most serious complication after a Thigh Lift.
 Your surgeon will determine the best course of action for movement and activity of the legs after surgery.
 Movement and walking will facilitate blood flow and help prevent clots from forming.

 Infection and incision healing problems, including loss of skin and excessive scarring, occurs less frequently.
 As with any surgical procedure, small nerves to the skin are interrupted during a Thigh Lift.
 Portions of your thigh will feel numb or have less feeling.
 Sensibility returns over several months but some diminished feeling may last indefinitely.

-Following an inner Thigh Lift you can expect a small scar usually along the pubic crease.
+Following an inner Thigh Lift, you can expect a small scar usually along the pubic crease.
 Some Thigh Lift procedures require a circumfluous scar along the top of the thigh (like an underwear elastic).
-In some individuals, a different type or location of scar may be necessary because of particular body variations.
+In some individuals, a different type or location of a scar may be necessary because of particular body variations.
 If this is so in your case, your surgeon will inform you at the time of your consultation.
-Your scars will be red or pink for six months and gradually fade thereafter.
+Your scars will be red or pink for six months and gradually fade after that.
 The scars are rarely troublesome.
 Nevertheless, you should know that all scars are permanent and their height, width, and final color are not totally predictable.

 Like any surgical procedure, complications are possible.
-It is important to enter into your procedure aware not only of the benefits, but also of the possible complications.
+It is important to enter into your procedure aware not only of the benefits but also of the possible complications.
 Talk to your surgeon about every question and concern you may have.